tidyverse/duckplyr/dev/reference/compute_csv.md

 - x:

-  A duckplyr frame.
+  A data frame or lazy data frame.

 - path:

-  The path of the Parquet file to create.
+  The path of the CSV file to create.

 - ...:

-  These dots are for future extensions and must be empty.
+  Additional arguments passed to methods.

 - prudence: